How Many of These 20 Trivia Questions Can You Get Right?

 You got some right, but a few tricky ones caught you off guard!
 Don’t worry—every question is a chance to learn something new.
 With a little more practice, you’ll be scoring higher in no time.
 Give it another shot and see how much you can improve!

 #1.
-What is the name of the black hole at the center of the Milky Way?
+What is the name of our galaxy?

 You May Also Like